ARM-software/libGPUCounters/README.md

 ### Performance data

-In order for CPU performance data to be displayed, profiling needs to be enabled on the device.
+In order for performance data to be displayed, profiling needs to be enabled on the device.
 Some devices may disable it by default.

 Profiling can be enabled via adb: